 As we observe Phillip in this story, we observe some other interesting details which are important factors in the ministry of chaplaincy.
-'The Spirit told...' is a phrase that features more than once in this story.
-The invitation to partner with God in his mission by his Spirit could not be any more explicit: the Spirit told Phillip to 'go to that chariot and stay near it.'
+'The Spirit told' is a phrase that features more than once in this story!
+The invitation to partner with God in his mission by his Spirit could not be any more explicit in this story.
+The Spirit told Phillip to 'go to that chariot and stay near it.'
 In other words, the Spirit of God told Phillip to 'hang around.'

-Phillip heard the man reading the prophet Isaiah and started a conversation with the question 'do you understand what you are reading?'
+Phillip heard the man reading the prophet Isaiah and broke into the conversation with the question: do you understand what you are reading?
 The theme of helping people to understand has been present in many of the stories we have studied during this course.
-The eunuch invites Phillip to explain the Scriptures.
+The eunuch invites Phillip to explain the scriptures.